Munyaradzi-Chigangawa/Shumba-Money-Coding-Challenge/README.md

   ## How to Run
+  Project includes font `Font Awesome Icons` so when running the app internet access is required for icons to load.

   Clone the Repository to your local machine
   ```console
 git clone https://github.com/Munyaradzi-Chigangawa/Shumba-Money-Coding-Challenge
 ```

   ### Frontend

   To install dependencies.